-- A student who withdraws before the first class and after the 5-day cancellation period shall be obligated for the registration fee. - A student who starts class and withdraws during the first full calendar week of the academic term, after completion of the first day of classes, shall be obligated for twenty-five percent of the tuition and refundable fees for that academic term plus the registration fee. - A student who withdraws the second full calendar week of the academic term shall be obligated for fifty percent of the tuition and refundable fees for that academic term plus the registration fee. - A student who withdraws during the third full calendar week of the academic term shall be obligated for seventy-five percent of the tuition and refundable fees for that academic term plus the registration fee. - A student who withdraws beginning the fourth full calendar week of the academic term will not be entitled to a refund of any portion of the tuition and fees.
+- A student who withdraws before the first class and after the 5-day cancellation period shall be obligated for any nonrefundable 3rd party service fees used through ATS Institute. - A student who starts class and withdraws during the first full calendar week of the academic term, after completion of the first day of classes, shall be obligated for twenty-five percent of the tuition and refundable fees for that academic term plus

+- any non-refundable $3^{\rm rd}$ party service fees used through ATS Institute. - A student who withdraws the second full calendar week of the academic term shall be obligated for fifty percent of the tuition and refundable fees for that academic term any nonrefundable 3rd party service fees used through ATS Institute. - A student who withdraws during the third full calendar week of the academic term shall be obligated for seventy-five percent of the tuition and refundable fees for that academic term plus any non-refundable 3rd party service fees used through ATS Institute. - A student who withdraws beginning the fourth full calendar week of the academic term will not be entitled to a refund of any portion of the tuition and fees.

 The school shall make the appropriate refund within 45 (forty-five) days of the date the school determines that a student has withdrawn or has been dismissed from a program.
-Refunds shall be based upon the last date of the student's attendance.
+Refunds shall be based upon the withdrawal date